ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 underlying communication actions to the application itself.
 The Transport Services API is designed such that protocol and path selection can be limited to a small and controlled set if required by the application for functional or security purposes.
-Further, a Transport Services system should provide an interface to poll information about which protocol and path is currently in use as well as provide logging about the communication events of each connection.
+Further, a Transport Services system should provide an interface to poll information about which protocol and path is currently in use as well as provide logging about the communication events of each Connection.

 # Acknowledgements